aschmolck/mlabwrap/README.txt

 array([[ 3.86432845],
       [ 0.25877718]])

-Notice that we only go 'U' back -- that's because python hasn't got something like matlab's multiple value return.
+Notice that we only got 'U' back -- that's because python hasn't got something like matlab's multiple value return.
 Since matlab functions can have completely different behavior depending on how many output parameters are requested, you have to specify explicitly if you want more than 1.
 So to get